ShakyaJay-tech/Student-Performance-Analysis-Program-/README.md

 I completed COMP 218 - Fundamentals of programming at Concoria University.

-It was required of to create this program from scratch as an assignment.
+It was required of us to create this program from scratch as an assignment.

 The purpose of this program was to analyse the performance of students based on a user-defined threshold.